Mach-Finance/contracts/audit/brief.md

 3. `block.timestamp` instead of `block.number` when modelling interest rates
 4. Extract out accrual & distribution that was previously in `Comptroller` to external `Distributor` contract
 5. `mintAsCollateral` function that mints & enables the asset as collateral
+6. Make `protocolSeizeShare` modifiable by admin
+7. `sweepToken` function that only allows admin to sweep any ERC-20 tokens from cSonic contract
+8. `sweepNative` function that only allows admin to sweep any native assets from cErc20 contract

 # Files to review
 - `src/Oracles/API3/*.sol`